Dodgers vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 183 hits with 28 doubles, three triples, six home runs and 34 walks.
-He has driven in 61 runs with two stolen bases.
+- Arraez has 28 doubles, three triples, six home runs, 34 walks and 61 RBI (184 total hits).
+He has swiped two bases.

-- Arraez has recorded at least one hit in seven straight games.
-In his last 10 games he is batting .357 with a double, a home run, two walks and three RBI.
+- Arraez has hit safely in eight straight games.
+During his last 10 games he is batting .357 with a double, a home run, two walks and three RBI.

 Arraez Recent Games